SeanGoldsmith/DjangoBlog/README.md

-# WebScrape
+# Django Blog
-A webscraping app built in python
+A personal blog built with Django.